VicTeach events 2018

 Whether it’s implementation, methodology, pedagogy, technology, reinforcement of learning, or evaluation—using technology to enhance the learning experience for students can be a complicated process.
 Where do you start?
 Is there help out there?
 How do you know what impact your changes are having?

-Join our next VicTeach session to hear from centre for academic development/learning designers, ITS/image services, and the Library as they guide you through this process and their experiences.
+Join our next VicTeach session to hear from centre for academic development/learning designers, Digital Solutions/image services, and the Library as they guide you through this process and their experiences.
 Find out what tools and options are out there and available to start using now.
 The workshop will also provide the opportunity for you to start mapping out and discussing your ideas.

 Our university has a commitment to inclusivity, equity, and diversity, and such a commitment should be reflected in how we engage, teach, assess, and support students.
 The VicTeach inclusivity day aims to offer people a chance to discuss what inclusivity means in our contexts and to share good practices.
 In this VicTeach event, academic staff from different faculties and student representatives from different equity groups will share their experiences.